ashbrook-io/ashbrook-io.github.io/_posts/2022-03-25-Moving-15-million-documents-to-the-cloud.md

 So first thing I did on Day 4 was start writing this blog post.
 I had already intended to keep a running narrative, but I realized I was on Day 4 and just had notes of what I was doing which isn't exactly what I wanted to do originally.
 So I caught up to here. =)

+I'm still not exactly sure what shape the data is going to take, so I cleared out all of the data from the database just to narrow the objects in my head space for now.
+DB01 was turned off for now and I am using Azure Data Studio for all of my sql work on my mac.
+The key tables with metadata that I need are these:

+- PropertyCharValues
+- PropertyDateValues
+- PropertyFloatValues
+- DocumentFiles
+-
+There are some other 'type' tables and also a table for mapping the file to the documentid as well as a handful of other items.
+But mainly we need the index data for the property value tables and which file it goes with.
+There are some versioning considerations also, but mainly my point is there are another 300+ tables that we don't need.
+So I first want to clean this out just so we can retain this base copy of all of the metadata, but skip all of the junk we don't.
+So next I went through all of the tables and other objects and cleaned things out.